SEC-025: Lock Out Tag Out for Equipment during Maintenance and Repair

-- The employee will keep the cord and plug under his/her exclusive control while performing the service or maintenance task; and
+- The employee will keep the cord and plug under their exclusive control while performing the service or maintenance task.

 - There is no other stored energy source inside the equipment such as a capacitor that could harm the employee if it was not identified and/or isolated prior to doing the service or maintenance task.

 Consultation and assistance from Environmental Health & Safety (EHS) is available to departments for establishing Lock Out procedures, providing safety awareness training on OSHA’s Lock Out Standard 29 CFR 1910.147, and information on Lock Out resources.

 Departments are responsible for establishing and documenting Lock Out Tag Out procedures.
 Some available resources to assist departments include equipment manufacturers, their service representatives or, the equipment operator’s manual can provide information on how to safely isolate the equipment’s energy source(s) during service or maintenance activities.
 These procedures shall apply to each piece of equipment, machinery, or system under the department’s control that is serviced and maintained by the department’s faculty, staff, or students.
 Procedures may be established for classes of equipment or machinery if their function and operation are similar and the procedure can collectively account for the control of all hazardous energy sources.

 Departments must evaluate and document the effectiveness of their Lock Out Tag Out program each year and correct any noted deficiencies.
 The University of Virginia Lock Out Annual Review Form can help to document this requirement.
 The departmental program must meet the following requirements: